6 Ideas for your First Dance

 When time is of the essence and you have a million and one things to organise for your big day, freestyling to your favourite song is a simple and fun way of getting through the first dance.
 Freestyling will allow you to unleash your creativity on the dancefloor without planning beforehand.

 If all else fails, some will simply bop along to their favourite cheesy pop song.
 Whether you go Gangnam Style, twist along to the Time Warp, or move to the Macarena, you’re guaranteed to entertain your guests and set the tone for the evening’s magical entertainment!

 I hope you found these ideas for your first dance useful.
-If you’re seeking a DJ that will give you a fun and magical wedding day, please do get in contact.
+If you’re seeking a DJ that will give you a fun and magical wedding day, please get in contact.

-*If you would like details of choreographers/dance instructors in other areas, please do get in touch and let me know which area?
+*If you would like details of choreographers/dance instructors in other areas, please get in touch and let me know which area?